-- Bullying sits within the 'top tier' of our 'tiers of consequences' and is therefore escalated to SLT to support a resolution - Staff will record the bullying incident centrally on CPOMS - Designated school staff will be immediately alerted and monitor the information recorded on CPOMS, analysing and evaluating the results - Designated school staff will produce termly reports summarising the information, which the head teacher will report to the governing body
+- Bullying is taken very seriously at St Catherine's - Staff will record the bullying incident centrally on CPOMS - Designated school staff will be immediately alerted and monitor the information recorded on CPOMS, analysing and evaluating the results - Designated school staff will produce termly reports summarising the information, which the head teacher will report to the governing body

 - Staff will offer support to the target of the bullying and the bully, in discussion with the pupil's class teacher and family.
 Individual meetings will then be held with any target of bullying and the bully to devise a plan of action that ensures they are made to feel safe and reassured that the bullying is not their fault (for the target).
-Action plans will make use of playground monitoring, play leaders and a personalised, agreed support plan. - The bully may spend time in the Pod as part of the restoration process - Staff will inform parents or carers and where appropriate involve them in any plans of action using guidelines set out in the behaviour policy - Staff will assess whether any other authorities (such as police or the local authority) need to be involved, particularly when actions take place outside of school
+Action plans will make use of playground monitoring, play leaders and a personalised, agreed support plan. - The child who has shown bullying behaviour may spend time lunch or break times working with adults to understand the consequences of their actions as part of the restoration process - Staff will inform parents or carers and where appropriate involve them in any plans of action using guidelines set out in the behaviour policy - Staff will assess whether any other authorities (such as police or the local authority) need to be involved, particularly when actions take place outside of school